 Chocolate Bacon Toffee Ice Cream

 The Lowdown: Who knew that chocolate, bacon, and toffee ice cream could be considered keto?
-It works thanks to this recipe, which is also from I Breathe I'm Hungry, because of sugar-free and sugar substitute ingredients that are also mixed in.
+It works thanks to this recipe, which is also from I Breathe I'm Hungry, because of sugar-free and sugar substitute ingredients that are mixed in.

 Quick Tip: "For the best results, it's important to use a high-quality bacon, and to cook it until fully crisp and brittle before adding it to the melted chocolate," Mellissa notes.